andreisavu/chess-codegen/brief/project.md

 - engine_tests.py contains various tests to validate the correctness of the UCI implementation in engine.py.

-# Iteration 1
+# Phase 1

 ## Goal

-The primary focus of this iteration is to establish a foundational chess engine capable of generating legal moves and playing a complete game from start to finish, regardless of the quality of those moves.
+The primary focus of this phase is to establish a foundational chess engine capable of generating legal moves and playing a complete game from start to finish, regardless of the quality of those moves.
 The engine must also implement a basic UCI interface to communicate with a GUI or other chess programs.

 ## Key Goals